Divisions of Fiji

 ISO has come out with an update to the ISO 3166-1 standard, dated 2011-06-20.
 The update changes the formal name of Fiji from Republic of the Fiji Islands to Republic of Fiji, and in French from République des Îles Fidji to République des Fidji.

 Fiji tried daylight saving time in 1998-2000.
-Now it's trying it again, at least for 2009-2011.
-Remember that Fiji is in the southern hemisphere, so its DST period runs through New Year's Day.
+It started up again in 2009 and is continuing.
+Remember that Fiji is in the southern hemisphere, so its DST period spans New Year's Day.

 Country overview: